-All medicines are to be kept in the locked medicine cabinet.
+All medicines need to be in their original container and are to be kept in the locked medicine cabinet.
 The Residential staff must document all medicines that are dispensed to students with the name of the student, medicine dispensed, date, time and dosage given.